 Several steps need to be accomplished before we can roll these services out.

-- Build two servers to host DNS and DHCP and provide redundancy
+- Build two servers to host DNS and DHCP and provide redundancy1

 - Assign IP’s to authorized MAC addresses

 - Configure DHCP

 - Disable scopes on Central IT appliances